-Cat: As an aid in the treatment of ringworm due to Microsporum canis in the cat in conjunction with griseofulvin.
+Cats: As an aid in the treatment of ringworm due to Microsporum canis in conjunction with griseofulvin.

-Do not use in case of hypersensitivity to the active substances, to the adjuvants or to any of the excipients.
+Do not use in case of hypersensitivity to the active substances or to any of the excipients.

-Puppies or kittens should not come into contact with nursing females after treatment, until the coat has dried.
+Puppies and kittens should not come into contact with nursing females after treatment until the coat has dried.

 This product can cause eye irritation.
 Avoid contact with the eyes.
 In case of accidental contact with eyes, rinse with plenty of water.
 If irritation persists consult your doctor.

-Avoid excessive handling or stroking of treated animals immediately following treatment.
+Avoid excessive handling and stroking of treated animals immediately following treatment.

 Ringworm in the cat is infectious to humans and so it is advisable to wear gloves and have arms covered during clipping and shampooing of infected cats.